 An attempt to molest someone might be punishable under section 511 of the Penal Code (Cap 224).
-Whether someone can be charged for the attempt depends on whether they took a substantial step towards committing the offence, which shows intention to commit molest.
+Whether someone can be charged for the attempt depends on whether they took a substantial step towards committing the offence, which shows the intention to commit molesting.

 Some examples of such substantial steps are: